LachlanHouston/bachelor_project/README.md

 │
 ├── README.md            <- README detailing the structure of this repository │
-├── requirements.txt     <- The requirements file for reproducing the analysis environment
-|
-└── requirements_dev.txt <- The requirements file for reproducing the analysis environment
+└── requirements.txt     <- The requirements file for reproducing the analysis environment
 ```